VivyCetra/Scripts/readme.md

 # Script

-This folder contains a variety of scripts I have developed and modified..
+This folder contains a bunch of scripts from the practice classes from neptune bioinformatics course 2016.

-## whatever something
+##New information

+We are learning!